saltstack/salt/doc/topics/proxyminion/index.rst

 Proxytypes
 ##########

-A proxytype is a Python file that encapsulates all the code necessary to interface with a device.
+A proxytype is a Python class called 'Proxyconn' that encapsulates all the code necessary to interface with a device.
 Proxytypes are located inside the salt.proxy module.
-At a minimum a proxytype must implement the following functions:
+At a minimum a proxytype object must implement the following methods:

-``proxytype()``: Returns a string with the name of the proxy type.
+``proxytype(self)``: Returns a string with the name of the proxy type.

-``proxyconn(*args, **kwargs)``: Provides the primary way to connect and communicate with the device.
+``proxyconn(self, **kwargs)``: Provides the primary way to connect and communicate with the device.
 Some proxyconns instantiate a particular object that opens a network connection to a device and leaves the connection open for communication.
 Others simply abstract a serial connection or even implement endpoints to communicate via REST over HTTP.

-``id(opts)``: Returns a unique, unchanging id for the controlled device.
+``id(self, opts)``: Returns a unique, unchanging id for the controlled device.
 This is the "name" of the device, and is used by the salt-master for targeting and key authentication.

+Optionally, the class may define a ``shutdown(self, opts)`` method if the controlled device should be informed when the minion goes away cleanly.

 It is highly recommended that the ``test.ping`` execution module also be defined for a proxytype.
 The code for ``ping`` should contact the controlled device and make